Symbian9/qmapshack-doc-wiki/README.txt

               - - -
               [Prev](... | [Home](Home) | [Manual](DocMain) | ...

-           These lines are automatically created if they don't yet exist and are automatically  updated otherwise  when running "make" or "make nav".
+           When running "make nav" these lines are automatically created if they don't yet exist, and are automatically updated other- wise.

          * Do not use the Markdown directive "- - -"  to insert a horiz- ontal rule, that is, a  horizontal line running from the left